-- Work with the University of Chester to rescopeand repurpose the Accelerate skills brokerage programme and build on the £1 million of 100% subsidised training provided in 2020. - Support the manufacturing sector through the Growth Hub and the specialist productivity and innovation support offers including - C&W4.0 programme led by the University of Liverpool's Virtual Engineering Centre - GISMO project led by Lancashire University - Made Smarter project led by the Growth Company - Through Marketing Cheshire work with the Culture, Events, Retail, Hospitality and Visitor Economy Sector to develop a Destination Management Plan by July 2021. - Promote and market Cheshire and Warrington in line with the Government's reopening roadmap, and with the advice and support of Destination Chester, and Destination Cheshire, representative groups of over 20 businesses and business organisations. - Develop a bespoke Trade and Investment Strategy for Cheshire and Warrington by September 2021, with support from government, including how to provide the best support for International Trade advice and key account management.
+- Work with the University of Chester to rescopeand repurpose the Accelerate skills brokerage programme and build on the £1 million of 100% subsidised training provided in 2020. - Support the manufacturing sector through the Growth Hub and the specialist productivity and innovation support offers including - rollout and delivery of the C&W4.0 programme formanufacturing SME's, led by the University of Liverpool's Virtual Engineering Centre, which aims to support xx business in its first year and xxx during the life of the programme. - GISMO project led by Lancashire University - Made Smarter project led by the Growth Company - Through Marketing Cheshire work with the Culture, Events, Retail, Hospitality and Visitor Economy Sector to develop a Destination Management Plan by July 2021. - Promote and market Cheshire and Warrington in line with the Government's reopening roadmap, and with the advice and support of Destination Chester, and Destination Cheshire, representative groups of over 20 businesses and business organisations. - Develop a bespoke Trade and Investment Strategyfor Cheshire and Warrington by September 2021, with support from government, including how to provide the best support for International Trade advice and key account management.
+Develop and begin delivery of a pro-active investment - strategy, focussing on evidence basedmarket and sector targeting, in partnershipwith local authority partners, by September-2021.

-- Through the Foreign Direct Investment Programme successfully land 10 new investments in Cheshire and Warrington by March 2022. - Roll out the Growth Hub Peer Network programme phase 2 to approximately 100 businesses with a focus on leadership, business growth and expansion by March 2022. - Through the Growth Hub support the business startup agenda with access to mentoring, finance and sharing best practice by March 2022 - Through the Growth Hub provide business support to 1500 unique businesses. - Through the growth hub continue to provide support to businesses and understand and adapt to new trading arrangements by March 2022. - Deliver innovation support through the Growth Hub in partnership with Innovate Edge, Universities and academic institutions to ensure our businesses have access to support, knowledge and expertise to develop resilient and high growth businesses. - Allocate up to £400k by August 2021 to support a further round of investment pipeline business case development. - Work with local authority partners and Digital Cheshire to prepare a bid to BDUK's Rural Gigabit programme by June 2021, including exploring opportunities for a local top up scheme.
+- Through the Foreign Direct Investment Programme successfully land 10 new investments in Cheshire and Warrington by March 2022. - Roll out the Growth Hub's Peer-to-Peer Network programme phase 2 to a further cohort of approximately 100 businesses with a focus on toshare best practice on leadership, business and growth and expansion by March 2022. - Through the Growth Hub support the business startup agenda with access to mentoring, finance and sharing best practice by March 2022 - Through the Growth Hub provide business support to 1500 unique businesses. - Through the growth hub continue to provide support to businesses and understand and adapt to new trading arrangements by March 2022. - Deliver innovation support through the Growth Hub in partnership with Innovate Edge, Universities and academic institutions to ensure our businesses have access to support, knowledge and expertise to develop resilient and high growth businesses. - Allocate up to £400k by August 2021 to support a further round of investment pipeline business case development. - Work with local authority partners and Digital Cheshire to prepare a bid to BDUK's Rural Gigabit programme by June 2021, including exploring opportunities for a local top up scheme.